 The following websites may be of interest:

-- By submitting the application, you confirm you are in good academic standing with the University.
+- By submitting the application, you confirm you are in good academic standing.